collinstommy/tc-blog/content/blog/your-code-should-tell-a-story/index.md

 }
 ```

-You could make your story more expressive by creating some new functions:

 **Also Good:**
+You could make your story more expressive by creating some new functions.
 ```js
 const sendEmail = ({ user, passedCourse }) => { }